edupoux/MVA_2020_SL/TD_#2/README.md

 - Use the last 10% to evaluate your parser.
 To keep it simple, you can evaluate your part-of-speech accuracy only, i.e. via the percentage of tokens for which your parser choses the correct part-of-speech.
-For your information, the standard tool for constituency parse evaluation is [`evalb`](https://nlp.cs.nyu.edu/evalb/)
+For your information, a standard tool for constituency parse evaluation is [`evalb`](https://nlp.cs.nyu.edu/evalb/)

 IMPORTANT: You must ignore functional labels: whenever you find a hyphen in a non-terminal name, ignore